VIPriors/vipriors-challenges-toolkit/image-classification/readme.md

 For submission you can use example code:

-`%run main.py -a resnet50 -sub True -t --resume '50/resnet50_checkpoint.pth.tar' imagenet_50`
+`python main.py -a resnet50 -sub True -t --resume '50/resnet50_checkpoint.pth.tar' imagenet_50`

 ## 2. Full-Convolution: